radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 ## Database Servers

-Database servers are Third Party Software not provided with Brainwave Identity GRC.
+Database servers are Third Party Software not provided with Identity Analytics.

 The following database servers are supported by Identity Analytics: